2023 Solar Incentives Guide for Granger, IN - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives may be the first thing that comes to mind.
-You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
-The ITC is a tax credit equal to a certain percentage of the money you spend on your solar system.
+When you think about solar incentives, you probably think of federal incentives first.
+You might have heard of the Federal Solar Investment Tax Credit, or ITC.
+This incentive is a tax credit equal to a specified percentage of the money you spend on solar panels for your home.

 State & Local Solar Incentives